Benchmarking Continuous Dynamic Multi-Objective Optimization: Survey and Generalized Test Suite: Experiments

 \subsection{Experimental Setup}

 Dynamics for DF and GTS were controlled by Equation~\eqref{eq:gts_time_regular} and Equation~\eqref{eq:gts_time_irregular}, respectively.
-The severity of change was set to $n_t=\{5, 10\}$ and the number of generations available in each time step was $\tau_t=\{5, 10\}$. $\tau_t=5$ represents fast change scenarios, while $\tau_t=10$ indicates a general changing speed. $T=50$ represents time steps involved in each run. $50$ generations were executed for each algorithm before the first change to minimize the effect of static optimization~\cite{R_jiang2018benchmark}.
-Algorithms terminated after $N*\tau_t*T$ fitness evaluations, where $N$ is the population size.
-Each algorithm was run $20$ times on each test instance.
+The severity of change was set to $n_t \in \{5, 10\}$ and the number of generations available in each time step was $\tau_t=\{5, 10\}$. $\tau_t=5$ represents fast change scenarios, while $\tau_t=10$ indicates a general changing speed. $T=50$ represents the number of time steps involved in each run. $50$ generations were executed for each algorithm before the first change to minimize the effect of static optimization~\cite{R_jiang2018benchmark}.
+Algorithms terminated after $N \times \tau_t \times T$ fitness evaluations, where $N$ is the population size.
+Each algorithm was run $21$ times on each test instance, with the problem dimension set to $10$.